grecosalvatore/drift-lens/experiments/README.md

   --seed 42
 ```

-## Drift Detection Performance Evaluation Script Explanation

-This script evaluates the performance of drift detection.
  Below is an explanation of each argument used in the script:

 - `--number_of_runs` Specifies the number of times the evaluation should be repeated to ensure statistical significance.
 In the paper we used 10 runs.

 - `--model_name` The name of the model to be used for the evaluation.
 In this case, 'bert' indicates that the BERT model is used.

 - `--window_size` The size of the window ($m_w$), in terms of the number of samples it contains, for drift detection.
+In the paper, we used window sizes in range [250, 500, 1000, 2500] depending on the use case.

 - `--number_of_windows` The total number of windows to be evaluated for drift detection.
+At each run, the script evaluates the model's performance across different windows.
+In the paper, we used 100 windows.

 - `--drift_percentage` A list of percentages that define the severity of drift in each window.
 The script evaluates the model's performance across different levels of drift severity.
+In the paper, we used drift percentages in range [0, 5, 10, 15, 20].

-- `--threshold_sensitivity` The sensitivity of the drift detection threshold.
+- `--threshold_sensitivity` The sensitivity of the drift detection threshold ($T_\alpha$).
 A higher value means the drift detection is more sensitive.
+The default value is 0.01.

-- `--threshold_number_of_estimation_samples` The number of samples used to estimate the threshold for drift detection.
+- `--threshold_number_of_estimation_samples` The number of sampled windows ($n_{th}$) used to estimate the threshold for drift detection.
+In the paper, we set this value to 10000 as a default.

-- `--batch_n_p` The batch size used for processing samples.
+- `--batch_n_p` The number of principal component used to reduce the per-batch embedding ($d'$).
+In the paper, we set this value to 150 as a default.

-- `--per_label_n_pc` The number of principal components used per label for dimensionality reduction in the preprocessing step.
+- `--per_label_n_pc` The number of principal components used to reduce the per-label embedding ($d'_l$).
+In the paper, we set this value to 75 as a default.

-- `--n_subsamples_sota` The number of subsamples used for state-of-the-art comparison.
+- `--n_subsamples_sota` The number of subsamples used to create the reference windows for the compared state-of-the-art drift detectors.
+In the paper, we set this value to 5000 as a default.

 - `--train_embedding_filepath` The file path to the saved embeddings of the training dataset.
+The embeddings of the training dataset are used to estimate the DriftLens baseline, and to create the reference windows for the compared state-of-the-art drift detectors.

 - `--test_embedding_filepath` The file path to the saved embeddings of the test dataset.
+The embedding of the test dataset are used to estimate the DriftLens threshold.

 - `--new_unseen_embedding_filepath` The file path to the saved embeddings of new, unseen samples.
+The embeddings of the new, unseen samples are used to generate windows without drift (i.e., with the same distribution of the training dataset).

 - `--drift_embedding_filepath` The file path to the saved embeddings specifically representing drifted samples.
+The embeddings of the drifted samples are used to generate windows with drift.

-- `--output_dir` The directory where the output of the script (e.g., evaluation results, logs) will be saved.
+- `--output_dir` The directory where the output of the script (e.g., evaluation results) will be saved.

 - `--save_results` A flag indicating whether to save the results of the evaluation.